ilestis/currency/README.md

 ## Installation

 Clone the project from github and navigate to your local path.
+While the project is cloning, go ahead and set up yourself a database.

-Set up your local config.
-The most important setting is the database connection.
+First step is to set up your local config.

-> cp .env.example .env
+    cp .env.example .env
-> nano .env
+    nano .env

+Most settings can be left as is, but you'll want to change the database settings.

+* `{DB_DATABASE}` for the database name
+* `{DB_USERNAME}` for the database user
+* `{DB_PASSWORD}` for the database password

 Install the project's dependencies